 By default, Uyuni does not operate or use this directory directly.
 The custom pillar data in this directory is merged with the pillar result created by Uyuni.
 Use this directory for custom Salt pillar data.

 You can use the gitfs fileserver backend to serve Salt data from git repositories.
-For more information, see [Salt > Salt-gitfs >].
+For more information, see salt-gitfs.pdf.